216 Broad Street I New London, CT 06320

 • Personal Hygiene

-Remember – keep hot foods hot and cold foods cold, completely separate raw foods from cooked foods and wash your hands well and often to protect your family from food borne illness.
+Remember – keep hot foods hot and cold foods cold, completely separate raw foods from cooked foods and wash your hands well and often to protect your family from foodborne illness.

 Helpful Resources